dustin-biser/D3D12-Demos/IndexRendering/README.md

 ## Index Rendering Demo
-This demo shows how to setup an index buffer, copy the index data to the GPUs Default Heap, and create an Index Buffer View to be used with the Input Assembler.
+This demo shows how to create an index buffer resource, copy the index data to the GPU's Default Heap for long term storage, and create an Index Buffer View to be used with the Input Assembler.

-Extra features
+Additional Features:
-* Precompiled shader
+* Precompiled shaders
 * sRGB Render Target View for gamma correction
 * CommandList resuse